Bricktech2000/Notes/notes/public speaking.md

 verbal punctuation can be used to convey structure. it also nonverbally tells people who fogged out it's a good time to join back in

-explicitly link ideas together instead of listing them
+explicitly link [[concept]]s and ideas together instead of listing them

 > **examples**
 >